TimHanewich/Insider-Buying-Research/readme.md

 But is this always the case?
 Is every insider purchase followed by a gain?
 By how much do these gains eclipse that of the stock's usual performance?
 Is it possible that in some cases this is nothing more than a C-level officer trying to instill the public's confidence in the stock by putting his own money on the line?
 In this article I will attempt to answer these questions with candid research.

 ## The Analysis
-To answer these questions we will assess the performance of S&P 500 components following insider purchases made between 2010 through 2019.
+To answer these questions, we will assess the performance of S&P 500 components following insider purchases made between 2010 through 2019.
 For each insider purchase, we will measure the performance of the stock at the following intervals after the purchase date:

 - 14 days
 - 30 days